Abolfazlasadik/Abolfazlasadik/README.md

 ## Welcome to My GitHub Profile!

-Hello, I'm Abolfazl Asadik, a sophomore Computer Engineering student passionate about technology and innovation.
+Hello, I'm Abolfazl Asadi kheirabad olia, a sophomore Computer Engineering student passionate about technology and innovation.
 My focus is on mastering foundational tools and concepts to contribute to cutting-edge projects in the field of Artificial Intelligence and beyond.

 ---